algosup/2024-2025-project-2-serious-game-team-6/Documents/TechnicalSpecifications/technicalSpecifications.md

 The player will have to use the 'A', 'D' and 'Space' buttons on a QWERTY keyboard.

-For each type of movement, a last function named 'move_and_slide()' is called to apply the movement.
+For each type of movement, a last function named 'move_and_slide()', which is a built in function, is called to apply the movement.

 ### Object interactions